 In Northern Ireland, charities are not yet registered, but the Charity Commission for Northern Ireland does maintain an online list of organisations deemed to be charities because they are registered with HMRC for tax purposes.
 This list is not exhaustive.
 Registration is due to commence in 2013. http://www.charitycommissionni.org.uk

-You may also wish to check whether a charity belongs to the self regulator for fundraising in the UK, the Fundraising Standards Board (FRSB) http://www.frsb.org.uk/give-with-confidence/
+You may also wish to check whether a charity is registered with The Fundraising Regulator, the independent regulator for fundraising in England, Wales and Northern Ireland www.fundraisingregulator.org.uk

 If you think you have been a victim of fraud: